palma-ice/yelmo-docs/readme.md

 # Yelmo documentation website

+> **This documentation has moved.** The Yelmo docs now live in the `yelmo`
+> repository and are published at <https://fesmc.github.io/yelmo/>.
+The `main`
+> branch here now builds a single page that redirects to that location.
+The
+> previous full contents of this site are preserved on the `archive` branch.

 This site is built by the Python package `mkdocs`.

 To preview the site locally run `mkdocs serve`.
 This